Marine Cargo Insurance

 Why Do I Need Cargo Insurance?

-A quick search on how many shipping containers are lost at sea in a given year comes up with results around 1500 containers.
+If you do a quick search on how many shipping containers are lost at sea each year, you’ll find results averaging around 1500 containers.
 For a global industry, this might seem inconsequential.
 Why should an importer worry about insuring freight that will most likely arrive safely?

 Sometimes in the event of a catastrophe, carriers will declare a “General Average” (GA).
 This is a provision of maritime law that spreads the losses incurred across all cargo owners with freight on board, and all parties must pay a set amount for their cargo to be released, regardless of whose cargo was lost or damaged and at what cost.